-Jim Hagedorn has been the CEO of The Scotts Miracle-Gro Company (NYSE:SMG) since 2001.
-This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+In 2001 Jim Hagedorn was appointed CEO of The Scotts Miracle-Gro Company (NYSE:SMG).
+First, this article will compare CEO compensation with compensation at similar sized companies.
 After that, we will consider the growth in the business.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 This process should give us an idea about how appropriately the CEO is paid.

 How Does Jim Hagedorn's Compensation Compare With Similar Sized Companies?